Complaints can only be made by members of the Association about the Association itself or any of its members.

 - Letters will be sent to all relevant parties confirming receipt of the complaint, requesting further details or inviting a response.

-- Once further information has been received, the Association will respond with their views and decide on the complaint.
+- Once further information has been received and the complaint investigated, the Association will respond with their views and decide on the action to be taken.

 - The decision will be ratified by an Officer of the Association.